espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

 Isochronous
 ^^^^^^^^^^^

 In accordance with the USB2.0 specification, isochronous transfers executes transactions at the endpoints specified service period (i.e., ``bInterval``) in order to achieve a constant rate of data transfer.
 A particular isochronous endpoint may not execute more than one isochronous transaction within a service period.
-The service period is specified in number of (micro)frames, thus a particular isochronous endpoint will generally execute one transaction every Nth (micro)frame until the transfer is complete.
+The service period is specified in number of microframes/frames, thus a particular isochronous endpoint will generally execute one transaction every Nth microframe/frame until the transfer is complete.
 For isochronous channels, the service period of a particular channel (i.e., ``bInterval``) is specified via the Host Frame List (see section 6.5 of programming guide for more details).

 However, unlike interrupt transactions, isochronous transactions are not retried on failure (or NAK), due to the need to maintain the constant data rate.